canvasxyz/canvas/README.md

 npm install -g @canvas-js/cli
 ```

+## Commands

+- `canvas init [filename]`: Create a sample application for demonstration purposes.
+- `canvas info [filename | multihash]`: Show models, views, and actions for an application.
+- `canvas run [filename | multihash]`: Run a Canvas application.
+- `canvas export [filename | multihash]`: Export actions from a Canvas application.
+- `canvas import [filename | multihash]`: Import actions from a Canvas application.
+- `canvas list`: List all local SQLite databases for Canvas applications.

+You can run each command with --help for more detailed documentation.

+## Developing Canvas

-Alternatively, to use your local development version of Canvas as the CLI:
+To use your local development version of Canvas as the CLI:

 ```
 ./install.sh